 Is cryotherapy safe?

-Cryotherapy is considered safe for most healthy adults when:
+- Cryotherapy is generally safe for many healthy adults when delivered responsibly

-- Suitability is assessed before your first visit
+- Suitability should be assessed before your first visit

 If you want the detail behind that answer – including common concerns, warning signs, and what responsible providers actually do differently – read on.